Test in production without watermarks.

 End Class

 In the above code example, we save unique user names retrieved from an array using a HashSet uniqueUserNames.
 The HashSet automatically eliminates duplicates.
 Next, we create an unordered list of these distinct user names in a PDF document using IronPDF.
-To know more about the code check here.
+To know more about the code, check using HTML to create a PDF.

 To sum up, the C# HashSet data structure is an effective tool for organizing sets of distinct items.
 It creates new opportunities for dynamic, one-of-a-kind, and performance-optimized PDF document creation when paired with IronPDF.